molabokchi/deepdriver_ce/README.md

 Solve: install docker or run docker

 ### 2. Your installed path is so deep from root path.
 The error status is below.
-There is not ending after 10 minutes.
+It doesn't stop even after 10 minutes.
 ```
 ❇ 3. provisioning
  - At the first time, it takes some time.